James Shea, selected by Sarah Gridley

 Some writers, like Shakespeare, seem to express themselves without revision.
 Others, like Merrill, allow us to feel their revisions, "the beauty of the attempt," in the words of Donald Justice.
 All writing aspires to express itself, trying to push against and outgrow its writer.
 Book Two of Don Quixote, for instance, is better than Book One because Cervantes realized that Sancho was more interesting than Don Quixote.
 In Anna Karenina, Tolstoy's characters change the way people do in real life: slowly and without knowing it.
 We spend over a hundred pages inside the mind of Mrs. Ramsay in Woolf's To the Lighthouse and in Part Two, she vanishes in a sentence.

 A poem resembles a dream in its movement, and it mirrors a dream in the way the reader puts down the poem and returns to the world, as dream-like as the world may seem.
-This is expressed in a line from James Salter: "Dreams are the skeleton of reality."
+This is expressed in a line from James Salter: dreams are "the skeleton of all reality."
 Ryan S., a third grader, writes it this way: "If we need a map, / we can just look in the waves."
 A reader should be made to feel like a poem's speaker exists in the world, or could exist in the world, or could exist in a dream that could exist in the world.

 "Yes you do feel what I mean," says Gertrude Stein.
 In other words, some people write about things that have happened to them.
 Some people write about things that they can imagine happening to them.
 And some people write about things that have happened to them, but which they have not yet imagined.